About

 We’re still learning about the surprising possibilities for fellowship and shared enquiry within the limitations of screens, cameras and keyboards, but we are also committed to creating a physical space for gathering and teaching.
 In late January 2021, we took our next step, moving into the old shoe shop in the small town of Östervåla, thirty miles northwest of Uppsala.
 We are slowly settling into our new surroundings, learning more about this place and its possibilities.

 The start of 2023 saw the publication of Dougald’s book, At Work in the Ruins: Finding Our Place in the Time of Science, Climate Change, Pandemics & All the Other Emergencies.
-Following a three-week European speaking tour in February, we are now back together in Östervåla and preparing to make invitations to the next chapter in our work as a school.
+Following a three-week European speaking tour in February, we regrouped in Östervåla and made a fresh invitation to join us for new online series.

 To follow our journey and get updates about courses and events, sign up for our newsletter.